Personalizing the U.S. Debt: What’s Your Share, Youngster?

 The U.S. Debt Per Person — Man, Woman, and Child

 How does a voter get his or her mind around our national debt?
 Did its size truly register when it was $20 trillion during the 2016 election or $27 trillion during the 2020 election?
-Or nearly $35 trillion now?
+Or over $36 trillion now?
 It’s in trillions.
 That term seems more like one used by kids to describe something beyond huge.

 It takes time to address this challenge.
 However, the need to solve it is immediate.

 The chart in the following link not only personalizes the national debt.
-It also shows the incredible burden we have placed on even the newest newborn in the U.S. I converted the historical debt amounts to September 30, 2023 dollars, taking inflation’s impact out of the picture.
-(September 30th marks the federal fiscal year-end.)
+It also shows the incredible burden we have placed on even the newest newborn in the U.S. I converted the historical debt amounts to 2024 dollars, taking inflation’s impact out of the picture.
+(September 30th marks the federal fiscal year-end in recent decades.)
 Then I divided each year-end’s debt balance by the population at that time.
-(Calculation details are shown in the two links at the bottom of this post.)
+(Calculation details are shown in the chart at the bottom of this post.)

 The story here is the trend.
 The point is this.
 We have been ignoring the massive problem we are leaving to our children for decades.
-A child born in 1930 began life with a $2,400 U.S. debt burden.
-A child born last September started out with a $97,600 load to carry.
+A child born in 1930 began life with a $2,476 U.S. debt burden.
+A child born last September started out with a $103,754 load to carry.
 (Of course, no newborn is in the working world yet.
-The U.S. debt per person solely in the adult world is rather substantially higher.)
+The U.S. debt per person solely in the adult working world is substantially higher.)

 The more adult version of a “personalized” U.S. debt burden is looking at what that obligation is for a family of four.
 I multiplied the individual amount by four.
-A family of four essentially is carrying another mortgage.
-That number is $390,000.
+A family of four is essentially carrying another mortgage.
+That number is $415,017.

 Another View: Comparing Our Debt to Our National Income

-Like any household budget, the U.S.’s ability to pay the interest and principal on its debt is related to its income.
+Like any household budget, the U.S.’s ability to pay interest and principal on its debt is related to its income.
 The snapshot for our national income is the Gross Domestic Product, or GDP.
-Comparing debt to GDP, in other words the U.S. economy, is a standard measurement for assessing how challenging the burden might be for a country.
-It is expressed as a ratio — a percentage.
-The U.S Debt-to-GDP ratio at the end of fiscal year 2023 was 123%.
+Comparing debt to GDP is a standard measurement for assessing how challenging the debt burden might be for a country.
+It is expressed as a percentage.

 The United States carried a high debt-to-GDP ratio after the war, similar to our present ratio.
 But the situation was very different.
 Even Republicans agreed to substantially raise tax rates to pay down that debt after the war’s end*.
 The debt had been incurred for a single major reason — to fight the war.
 That level of spending stopped after the war’s end.
 The increase in debt in recent decades was from a variety of expenditure types — wars, financial bubbles, and social programs among others — without a decline.